laruss/twine-dev-server/README.md

 project where your static files are located.
 The script will parse all the files and create two subfolders in the `src`
 directory: `static` and `story`.
 The `static` folder will contain everything unrelated to the HTML file, while the `story` folder will contain the passages, a `scripts` directory for project scripts, a `styles` directory for stylesheets, and a `_project.json` file that holds the main project information.
-Passages are stored in Markdown (`.md`) format.
+Passages by default are stored in Markdown (`.md`) format.
+You can use other formats, if you want.
+Configure it in the `src/lib/scripts/configs.ts' file.

 ## Features